AbdulRKB/abdulrkb.github.io/_posts/2025-09-27-thm-plotted-tms.md

 www-data@plotted:/var/www/scripts$
 ```

-After listening on the other shell and sending the `date` command, I got the response from the server and got access to the `plot_admin` admin account.
+After listening on the other shell and sending the `date` command to check if a minute had passed, I got the response from the server and got access to the `plot_admin` admin account.
 I then cat'd the user.txt flag.

 To get root.txt, I just used basic privesc techniques, and realised I could run `doas` as root, and I used [GTFOBins](https://gtfobins.github.io/) guide to echo root.txt file.